Why Is Xanax So Addictive?

 - Inpatient treatment allows people to temporarily leave their home environment and reside at a treatment center.
 Inpatient treatment centers have staff available 24 hours a day and offer a drug-free environment with group, individual, and family therapy.

 - Outpatient treatment offers group and individual therapy for a set number of hours per week.
-People attending outpatient treatment reside either at their home or at a sober living facility.
+People attending outpatient treatment reside either at their homes or at sober living facilities.

 Seeking help for Xanax addiction is difficult because of the strong dependence, tolerance, and cravings that can occur.
-Fortunately treatment centers can be helpful at any stage in the process.
-Whether you or a loved one are unsure about quitting or feel ready to take action, treatment is available to provide tools and help resolve any ambivalence about recovery.
+Fortunately, treatment centers can be helpful at any stage in the process.
+Whether you or a loved one is unsure about quitting Xanax or feels ready to take action, treatment is available to provide tools and help resolve any ambivalence about recovery.
 American Addiction Centers (AAC) runs trusted facilities across the country.
 To learn more about rehab programs and treatment options, please contact AAC free at .